secretGeek/clowncar/README.md

 # Clowncar: .net core static website builder

+🚗🤡🤡🤡🤡🤡🤡🤡 *infinite clowns emerge from a tiny car!*

 Clowncar generates a static html website, from a folder full of markdown files, using very simple templates.

 Clowncar is a .net core console app.
 It can be compiled for Windows or Linux.